The following definitions and rules of interpretation apply in these Conditions:

 References to Clauses and Schedules are to the Clauses and Schedules of these Conditions and references to paragraphs are to paragraphs of the relevant Schedule.

 Any words following the terms “including”, “include”, “in particular” or any similar expression shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

 In the event of a conflict between the Conditions and the Schedules, the terms of the Schedules shall prevail.

 2. COMMENCEMENT AND DURATION

-For all Deliverables, other than Professional Services, the Contract shall commence the date on which the CFA has been signed by all the parties which shall, subject to Clause 2.3, be non-cancellable.
+For all Deliverables, other than Professional Services, the Contract shall commence on the date on which the CFA has been signed by all the parties which shall, subject to Clause 2.3, be non-cancellable.
 DuoCall shall provide the Deliverables from the date specified in the CFA.
 The Minimum Term shall start on the date on which the Deliverables are first made available to the Customer.

 The Customer acknowledges that DuoCall is dependent on the capacity and resources of its Third Party Service Providers and shall therefore be entitled to decline or refuse to enter into any Contract with the Customer.
 This includes where DuoCall considers that it or any Third Party Service Provider on which DuoCall is dependent will not have the necessary capacity or resources to fulfil any of DuoCall’s obligations under the Contract.